miguelusque/self-driving-car-engineer-nanodegree/04_traffic-sign-classifier/writeup.md

 This project's source code can be found [here](https://github.com/miguelangel/sdc--traffic-sign-classifier).

 ---
-## Goals / Steps
+## Goals/Steps

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:

 1. Load the data set from [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
 2. Explore, summarize and visualize the data set